The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Understanding QBO-annual cycle interaction with Koopman modes

 Panel b is the same as panel a, but computed from the aggregate Koopman mode that includes the nonlinear QBO-annual cycle interactions.
 The third panel (c) is the \textit{difference} in descent rates between the two above panels and quantifies how much the amount annual cycle-QBO interactions either slow or speed up the descent of the QBO.
-We observe a marked semiannual modulation of descent rate in the QBO mode with additional annual effects, both in the raw descent rate (panel b) and more clearly in the difference from the pure QBO descent rate (panel c).
+We observe a marked semiannual modulation of descent rate in the QBO aggregate mode with additional annual effects, both in the raw descent rate (panel b) and more clearly in the difference from the pure QBO descent rate (panel c).
 This semiannual pattern is noisier for phases $1$ and $3$ (pure westerly or easterly).
 We expect phases 1 and 3 to be more variable than 2 and 4.
 Phases 2 and 4 are descending westerly and easterly respectively, where the zero-wind line cleanly descends between 10 and 125 hPa.
 Phases 1 and 3 contain ``jumps'' of the zero-line between the bottom of the QBO and the top, leading to much of the spread.

 Koopman analysis extracts a semiannual variation in descent rates of order $30 \, \mathrm{m} \, \mathrm{day}^{-1}$, which is comparable in magnitude to the mean descent rate.
 There is pronounced annual variability, with a stronger peak in May than October.
 The peaks in May and October are consistent with the enhanced number of QBO transitions during these months.
-We can similarly explain the few QBO transitions in January and August, where descent of the zero-line essentially stalls completely.
+We can similarly explain the few QBO transitions in January and August, as the descent of the zero-line essentially stalls completely during these months.

-Three potential mechanisms for the perturbation of QBO descent rates have been identified by \citet{hampson_phase_2004} (1) the annual cycle in tropical upwelling caused by the Brewer-Dobson circulation; (2) seasonal variations in the wave forcing that drive the QBO; and (3) seeding from above by the semiannual oscillation (SAO) \citep{hampson_phase_2004}.
+Three potential mechanisms for the perturbation of QBO descent rates have been identified by \citet{hampsonPhaseAlignmentTropical2004}: (1) the annual cycle in tropical upwelling caused by the Brewer-Dobson circulation; (2) seasonal variations in the wave forcing that drive the QBO; and (3) seeding from above by the semiannual oscillation (SAO).